Trichoglossum hirsutum

 Trichoglossum hirsutum is a species of fungus in the family Geoglossaceae.
 In the UK, it has been given the recommended English name of hairy earthtongue.
-In North America it is known variously as velvety earth tongue, shaggy earth tongue, or black earth tongue.
+In North America it is known variously as velvety black earth tongue, velvety earth tongue, shaggy earth tongue, or black earth tongue.
 DNA evidence suggests the hairy earthtongue may be a species complex.

 Taxonomy

 The species was first described by mycologist Christian Hendrik Persoon in 1794 as Geoglossum hirsutum.
 In 1907 Jean Louis Émile Boudier transferred the species to his new genus Trichoglossum, of which it is the type.
 Initial molecular research, based on cladistic analysis of DNA sequences, indicates that Trichoglossum hirsutum sensu lato comprises at least three separate taxa in Europe and North America, though these may not be morphologically distinguishable.
 At least one of these cryptic species occurs in both continents.